abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter12.md

 had such loving-kindness going.
 How did I get back to this point of suffering again?”
-That is the way it works when there is still greed, hatred, and delusion, when there are still the underlying roots of the *āsava*, the outflows.
+That is the way it works when there is still greed, hatred, and delusion, when there are still the underlying roots of the *āsavas*, the outflows.
 In order for mettā to come to fruition, we need to shine a light on the deeper-rooted tendencies.

 How do we work with them?
 Of course, one of the ways of working with